code-423n4/docs/roles/wardens/warden-auth.md

 - Go to https://code4rena.com/ and hover over the “connect” dropdown.
 - Choose whether to connect with MetaMask or WalletConnect, or sign up with just a username and password.
 - If you were a registered warden and submitted valid findings before May 25, 2022, you need to connect your wallet.
-Make sure to connect with an address you’ve used previously to receive earnings from code4rena contests prior to May 25, 2022.
+Make sure to connect with an address you’ve used previously to receive earnings from code4rena audits prior to May 25, 2022.
 - Follow the prompts to connect your C4 username with your wallet.
 - Check your email for further instructions.

 ## Once your request to connect your wallet is complete and approved:

 - Sign in with the same method you used to register.
-- Proceed to the contest of your choice and submit a finding as usual.
+- Proceed to the audit of your choice and submit a finding as usual.

 ## Teams